-Matt Lindgren has a great deal of clinical experience and training treating PTSD, panic, and anxiety disorders using EMDR, exposure therapy, cognitive behavioral therapy (CBT), and Somatic Experiencing.
-He runs a popular group at Kaiser Antioch Mental Health to treat anxiety and panic disorders based on a format he developed from evidence based treatments.
+Matt Lindgren has a great deal of clinical experience and training treating PTSD, panic, and anxiety disorders using EMDR, exposure therapy, and cognitive behavioral therapy (CBT).
+For several years,he ran a popular group at Kaiser Antioch Mental Health to treat anxiety and panic disorders based on a format he developed from evidence based treatments.

 Matthew Lindgren is a California licensed marriage and family therapist, MFC46969.
 He earned a master's degree in Clinical Psychology with an emphasis in Social Justice from New College of California.
 He has over 10 years of licensed clinical experience working in a wide variety of settings.
-He currently works full time at Kaiser Antioch Mental Health serving people with severe mental illness, and is working with patients in private practice in Walnut Creek on the weekends.
+He currently works full time at Kaiser Richmond Mental Health serving people with severe mental illness, and is working with patients in private practice in Walnut Creek on the weekends.

 His sensitivity, warmth and sense of humor build strong relationships with clients.